This page contains information on how the Students' Union functions, such as:

 For information regarding the role of a Trustee in a Charity, please see:

-Charity Commission or Goverment Guidance on Trustees
+Charity Commission or Government Guidance on Trustees.

 Who are the members of the Trustee board?

-You can find more information on trustee's, their roles and responsibilities here
+You can find more information on trustee's, their roles and responsibilities here.

 What are the Trustees’ role descriptions?

-To act as Trustees of the Union, ensuring that all of its services are relevant with positive effects on students.
+- To act as Trustees of the Union, ensuring that all of its services are relevant with positive effects on students.

-To abide by the Trustees’ Code of Conduct.
+- To abide by the Trustees’ Code of Conduct.

-To abide by the laws of the United Kingdom and by the Union’s Constitution.
+- To abide by the laws of the United Kingdom and by the Union’s Constitution.

-To promote the purpose, vision, aims and objectives of the Union.
+- To promote the purpose, vision, aims and objectives of the Union.

-To actively commit to reducing the environmental impact of the Union, whilst highlighting the best ethical practice.
+- To actively commit to reducing the environmental impact of the Union, whilst highlighting the best ethical practice.

-To carry out all duties with due regard to Health and Safety, Customer Care and Equal Opportunities Policies
+- To carry out all duties with due regard to Health and Safety, Customer Care and Equal Opportunities Policies

-To be Directors of the Union and other appropriate subsidiary companies (where eligible in company law), having legal responsibility for its services.
+- To be Directors of the Union and other appropriate subsidiary companies (where eligible in company law), having legal responsibility for its services.

 Meet the Trustees